alindeman/upgradingtorails4/text/02_active_record_and_relation.markdown

 Thankfully Rails 4 does not change things up nearly as much but there are some improvements and gotchas you need to be aware of.

-### Pay attention if ...

-* You see deprecation warning when making database queries
-* TODO

 ---

 ### Rails 2 Finder Syntax

-Speaking of Rails 2, Rails 4 deprecates the older style of finding records.
-If you have an application that was upgraded to Rails 3 without using the new chained syntax, you will receive lots of deprecation warnings in Rails 4:
+Rails 2 finder syntax is deprecated.
+If you have an application that uses `find(:all)` and `find(:first)`, you'll need to transition it to the new chained syntax.

 @@@ ruby
 Post.find(:all, conditions: ["created_at > ?", 2.days.ago])